X-Sensing/python_dashboard_resources/README.md

 - we need to open the notebook: notebook_1_xdash_overview_and_setup.ipynb located in the notebook subdirectory.

-# The Python packages for this projedt you will need can be installed with the commands below
+# The Python packages for this project.
+They will need can be installed with the commands below
 <ul>
 <li> pip install pip
 <li> pip install pandas